-The Icelandic Government acknowledges that Foreign Direct Investment is paramount to the continued growth of Iceland´s economy along with numerous possibilities that offer different public and private financing.
-Below you can find a variety of programs that are suitable for your business setup.
-Iceland focuses on a favorable environment for businesses in general, including low corporate tax, availability of land and efficiency in a European legislative framework.
+The Icelandic Government acknowledges that Foreign Direct Investment is paramount to the continued growth of Iceland´s economy.
+Special emphasis is on generous support and incentives for Research and Development and for foreign experts.
+Iceland focuses on a favorable environment for businesses in general, including low corporate tax (20% - among the lowest in the EU), availability of land and efficiency in a European legislative framework.

 Commission Regulation (EC) No 651/2014, on General Block Exemptions, declares certain categories of state aid compatible with the common EEA market, which Iceland is part of.
 These include: